AdobeDocs/data-collection-apis/src/pages/endpoints/index.md

 <InlineAlert variant="warning" slots="text" />

 These endpoints are subject to additive changes and its behavior can evolve without notice.
 For example, new objects or properties can be added to response payloads in the future.
-Make sure that any implementations using these APIs can accommodate additional fields without failing!
+Make sure that any implementations using these APIs can accommodate additional fields without failing.
 Any "breaking changes", such as the removal of request or response objects, are released as a new incremental API version.

 ## Authenticated data collection